Skip to main content

 Teams & Databases

 Understanding how Teams and Databases work together is key to using AnyDB effectively.
-This guide explains both concepts and how they help you organize data documents, manage access, and collaborate across your organization.
+This guide explains both concepts and how they help you organize records, manage access, and collaborate across your organization.

 AnyDB Teams and Databases

 A Team is your top-level workspace in AnyDB.
-Teams bring people together to manage Databases, share data documents, and collaborate on workflows.
+Teams bring people together to manage Databases, share records, and collaborate on workflows.

 • Multiple Databases per Team